 Mashvisor’s real estate investment tools are here to help with setting goals and budgets.
 Mashvisor’s investment property calculator, for example, provides cost estimates for every listing on the platform based on local real estate comps.
 You can also use the calculator to factor in your financing costs.
 By doing so, you can learn what is needed to achieve a certain ROI for income properties.

 Step 3: Start Finding Income Properties for Sale

 Once the last two steps are taken care of, you can begin searching for an income property for sale.
 There are a variety of ways you can find investment properties for sale.
 Local advertisements and realtors, for instance, are excellent for nearby real estate opportunities.
-We are, however, in the year 2020.
+We are, however, in the 21st century.
 As a result, much of your investment property search will take place on the Internet.
 Online, you can find a real estate heatmap, which will help you search for an investment location.

 As you would expect, Mashvisor’s assortment of investment tools includes a heatmap.
 Mashvisor’s heatmap presents the data on neighborhoods with income properties for sale in a visual, easy-to-understand form.
 With the heatmap, you can scour the US housing market 2020 for locations based on your choosing, such as high ROI and low property prices, for example.

 Once you find a good neighborhood, you’ll be able to see all the available income properties there.
 Select a few promising ones based on the quick analysis you’re given (which includes listing price and traditional and Airbnb cash on cash return) and move onto Step 4.

 Step 4: Analyze the Income Property